Polytope Scheduling with Groups: Unified Models and Optimal Guarantees: Discrete PSP

 \section{Discrete PSP}

-In this section, we show our results for discrete PSP, and specifically, DPSP-G. We present a general framework to derive polynomial-time approximation algorithms, and then apply it to various subproblems in~\Cref{sec:dpsp-machine-scheduling,sec:dpsp-graph-scheduling} by specifying the remaining ingredients.
+We next present our results for DPSP-G. We introduce a general framework to derive polynomial-time approximation algorithms, and then apply it to various subproblems in~\Cref{sec:dpsp-machine-scheduling,sec:dpsp-graph-scheduling} by specifying the remaining ingredients.